yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 * postsubmit: triggers the update of all jobs from the head of the project.

+???

+* presubmit: job triggered at each new patchset (kind of PR)

+* postsubmit: triggered after the merge.

 --

 2.5 K jobs ? developers, i.e. most (if not all) teams, at Criteo R&D: